/

 3.10.
 Vanilla Beans

 Although not a common commodity in most kitchens, the seeds of vanilla beans can be used as a substitute for vanilla extract if you have one on hand.
-Scrape the seeds out of half a vanilla bean and use them to replace 1 teaspoon of vanilla extract.
+Scrape the seeds out of half a vanilla bean and use them to replace one teaspoon of vanilla extract.

 3.11.
 Vanilla Powder